apache/celix/documents/getting_started/using_services_with_c.md

 ## Components

 Component should use the ADT principle (see [ADT in C](http://inst.eecs.berkeley.edu/~selfpace/studyguide/9C.sg/Output/ADTs.in.C.html)).
+Note that is a a convention.

 Components should have a `<cmpName>_create` and `<cmpName>_destroy` function.
 Components can have a `<cmpName>_start` and `<cmpName>_stop` function to start/stop threads or invoke functionality needed a fully created component.
 The start function will only be called if all required service are available and the stop function will be called when some required are going or if the component needs to be stopped.

 Components can also have a `<cmpName>_init` and `<cmpName>_deinit` function which will be called before and after respectively the start and stop function.
-The init function can be used to add additional (even required) service dependencies.
+The init/deinit function can be used to include (de)initialization which is not needed/wanted every time when service dependencies are being removed/added.
-The use case for init/deinit component functions are exceptional.

 ## Code Examples

 The next code block contains some code examples of components to indicate how to handle service dependencies, how to specify providing services and how to cope with locking/synchronizing.